danielmartinezdavies/GraphColoring/README.md

 Compiling this project will generate a binary called GraphColoring.
 Simulation parameters can be specified as command line arguments.
+The examples folder includes different input files for solving different graphs.
+A possible execution:

+    ./GraphColoring --input_file ../resources/input_file.txt --seed 1 --num_runs 2

 Arguments of interest include some of the following:
 - **--help**: view available arguments.
 - **--input_file**: specify location of initial graph file.
 - **--population_size**: indicate the population size for each generation.